I realise that these draft papers are rather a dull use of a blog but it is why I started it originally.

 An objection to criteriological approaches

 Although the rationale for a criteriological, or bottom up, approach to diagnosis seems clear, it has not escaped criticism.
-The charge is that combining individual symptoms understood initially in isolation from context and only assembled in the conjunctions that add to diagnosis is vague.
+The charge outlined in this section is that combining individual signs and symptoms understood initially in isolation from context and only assembled in the conjunctions that add to diagnosis is makes the signs and symptoms imprecise.

 One way of marking this distinction (although not Kraus’ own) is to contrast parts that are independent pieces and parts that are essential aspects.
 The pieces of a jigsaw add up to a whole, but each piece can exist independently of the others.
 By contrast a musical note has both a tone and a pitch, but neither aspect can exist independently of the other.
-Thus, according to a holistic approach, psychological symptoms are interdependent aspects of a psychological unity.
+Thus, according to a holistic approach, psychological symptoms are not independent building blocks towards diagnostic judgements but are interdependent aspects of a psychological unity.

 Kraus combines with these two comments on the limits of a criteriological model of diagnosis with a further philosophical explanation of the difference in approach.
 This is why he contrasts the criteriological with a phenomenological rather than merely a holistic model.
 This concentrates not on psychiatric diseases but on the mode of being of whole persons, the ‘whole of the being in the world of schizophrenics or manics’.
 Thus the phenomenologically based diagnosis of schizophrenia turns on an overall assessment of the patient—a ‘praecox feeling’—as having a very different form of ‘being-in-the-world’.
-But whether or not that more general view is correct, the criticism suggests that the operational structure of psychiatric manuals contributes to the vagueness of diagnosis strictly based on them.
+Whether or not that more general view is correct, Kraus’ criticism suggests that the operational structure of psychiatric manuals introduces a vagueness into the description of symptoms and hence undermines the specificity of the link between symptom, when properly understood, and diagnostic judgement.

 Mario Maj makes a similar criticism.
 Again taking the example of schizophrenia, he argues that: